Georgia Library Science Degree Programs

 There are over 3,000 librarian positions in the state of Georgia and many other information and archivist positions.
 According to the U.S. Bureau of Labor Statistics, the average wage for librarians is $6,6310 annually.

-In every county, there are librarian positions including school librarians and public librarians, and there is a multitude of academic librarian positions, especially in the cities of Atlanta, Valdosta, and Savanah.
+In every county, there are librarian positions including school librarians and public librarians, and there are a multitude of academic librarian positions, especially in the cities of Atlanta, Valdosta, and Savannah.
 Columbus, Woodstock, Columbia County, Macon, Decatur, and Augusta Georgia are also all known for having wonderful public libraries.

 Additional Links